 During your holiday to Dubrovnik, you will take a full day boat trip around the striking Elaphite Islands.
 We visit two islands for a short sightseeing tour with free time to explore and relax on a sandy beach.
 We will also enjoy a delicious lunch on the boat, made from fresh local ingredients and served with Dalmatian wines.
 A local group entertains us with Dalmatian music and some Irish favourites too!

 3) Croatian Food

-We are very proud of our delicious seafood in Dubrovnik.
+Croatians are very proud of their delicious seafood in Dubrovnik.
 In the evenings you can see large displays of freshly caught fish and shellfish outside restaurants.
-There is some Italian influence in our food, too, so you will find pasta, risotto and pizza on many menus.
-We also have some of the best ice cream shops in the world – perfect to enjoy on a sunny day.
+There is some Italian influence on Croatian food, too, so you will find pasta, risotto and pizza on many menus.
+They also have some of the best ice cream shops in the world – perfect to enjoy on a sunny day!

 4) Lokrum Island

 A short boat ride, which can be booked when you arrive in Dubrovnik, takes you to Lokrum Island.
 There is much to be discovered on the island including the Botanic Gardens, a deserted Benedictine Monastery and a small salt lake.
 Take a picnic and spend one of the free days of your holiday exploring the secluded coves and inlets, swimming or snorkelling, and taking in the sunshine.

 5) Cable car to the top of the Srd hill